-- If it is a paid work, the photographer will most likely not have the rights to share the photos freely – The photos are still the works of the photographer, but the publishing rights belong to the company or whoever is paying.
+- If it is paid work, the photographer will most likely not have the right to share the photos freely.
+The photos are still the works of the photographer, but the publishing rights belong to the company or whoever is paying.

-- If the cosplayer is uncomfortable with the photos being shared, it is better to take it down.
-Even though you can leave it as-it-is legally, there are still ways around such as filing a lawsuit for harassment or defamation.
+- If the cosplayer is uncomfortable with the photos being shared, it is better to take them down.
+Even though you can leave it as it is legally, there are still ways around such as filing a lawsuit for harassment or defamation.

-So yeah, the law and ethics are still work in a 2-ways manner, and not everything can be written down in black-and-white.
+So yeah, laws and ethics work in a 2 ways manner.
+Not everything can be written down in black and white.

 3) DO NOT PUBLISH WITHOUT PERMISSION!

-As with the fair-use law in most countries, the photographer has the rights to share and use the photo for general purposes.
+As with the fair use law in most countries, the photographer has the right to share and use the photo for general purposes.
 But to be fair to the cosplayer/talent/model, the photographer also does not have the rights to publish it for commercial and monetary intentions: